Anti-social Behaviour

 What happens if the behaviour continues?

 We often ask residents to complete a neighbour complaint form.
 This helps us by giving specific times and dates when the ASB was happening and how serious it is.
 It is especially useful if the case goes to Court, as we will need to provide evidence of the ASB.
-You can request an incident diary from our office or download one from the link of the left hand side of the page.
 In serious cases Cernach has a number of legal remedies available.
 This can lead to the eviction of tenants, Anti-Social Behaviour Orders or Injunctions for ASB.
 However, this is always the last resort, and the process is likely to take some time.

 Glasgow City Council Noise Pollution Team

 Depending on the nature of complaint, you should also report any criminal activity or noise pollution to the police.
-You can also call Glasgow City Council Noise Pollution team on 0141 287 6688 or have a look at the Noise Nuisance Leaflet GCSS.
+You can also call Glasgow City Council Noise Pollution team on 0141 287 6688,

 Useful Numbers